 HSI: An acronym that stands for Hispanic-Serving Institutions (HSIs), institutions of higher learning where at least 25% of students are Hispanic.
 There are currently 569 HSIs in the US.

 Implicit bias: The attitudes or stereotypes that affect our understanding, actions, and decisions unconsciously.

 Impostor syndrome: A phenomenon in which high-achieving individuals are unable to internalize their accomplishments and instead continuously fear being exposed as a “fraud.”
 Some research indicates that members of underrepresented groups are more likely to be affected by it than others.

 Intersectionality: Coined by Kimberlé Crenshaw, who used this term to describe the experiences of people who experience race inequality in addition to other inequalities such as gender, sexuality, immigrant status, etc. that can create overlapping and interdependent systems of discrimination or disadvantage.

-Latinx: Pronounced “La-teen-ex”, this gender-netural term is often used to describe a person of Latin American origin or descent, and as a nonbinary atlernative to Latino or Latina.
+Latine: Pronounced “La-teen”, this gender-netural term is often used to describe a person of Latin American origin or descent, and as a nonbinary alternative to Latino or Latina.